apache/druid/docs/development/extensions-core/kafka-ingestion.md

 This topic covers how to submit a supervisor spec to ingest data from Kafka.
 See the following for more information:
 - For a reference of Kafka supervisor spec configuration options, see the [Kafka supervisor reference](./kafka-supervisor-reference.md).
-- For an operations reference information to help run and maintain Apache Kafka supervisors, see [Kafka supervisor operations](./kafka-supervisor-operations.md)
+- For operations reference information to help run and maintain Apache Kafka supervisors, see [Kafka supervisor operations](./kafka-supervisor-operations.md).
 - For a walk-through, see the [Loading from Apache Kafka](../../tutorials/tutorial-kafka.md) tutorial.

 ## Kafka support